House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Ease of Installation: Easy

-Vinyl tiles have something of a bad reputation, but they come in a great many shapes, sizes, and styles.
-They can mimic anything from stone to metal, although you will have to pay more for tiles that look especially convincing.
-They are easy to install, though, because they typically have an adhesive back so you can remove the cover and stick them in place.
-Vinyl does not need sealing, is resistant to scratching and chipping, and it can be cleaned.
+Vinyl tiles have a bad reputation, but they come in many shapes, sizes, and styles.
+They can mimic anything from stone to metal, but you will have to pay more for tiles that resemble the materials.
+They are easy to install because they typically have an adhesive back, so you can remove the cover and stick them in place.

-However, they are very thin, which means that you can feel the hardness of the flooring underneath when walking on the tiles, and cheap vinyl tiles age and wear quickly.
+Vinyl does not need sealing, is resistant to scratching and chipping, and can be cleaned.
+However, the tiles are very thin, which means that you can feel the hardness of the flooring underneath when walking on them, and cheap vinyl tiles age and wear quickly.

 16. Lino (Linoleum)